SwimmingHoles.info logo

 DIRECTIONS From Asheville, go west on I-40 about 25 miles to the Waynesville area then take RT 23/74 southwest about 25 miles to Sylva.
 From Sylva, take RT 107 southeast about 12 miles to Tuckasegee then turn east (left) on RT 281 and then:

 BEAR CREEK LAKE [BEAC]: Go about 6 miles on RT 281 until you come to a sign on the right saying Bear Lake N.C.
 Boat Launch.
 Follow road down and park at parking area and walk down road to right, this will take you down to a sandy beach.
 Secluded - can be regarded as clothing optional in places.
-LAT, LON [N83/W84] lat=35.24361, lon=-83.06419(source: DeLorme) (accuracy: approximate) LINK TO GOOGLE MAP Pretty confident.
+LAT, LON lat=35.24361, lon=-83.06419(source: DeLorme) (accuracy: approximate) LINK TO GOOGLE MAP Pretty confident.
 Not verified.
 Updated 6/23/2003.

-WOLF CREEK LAKE [WOLF]: Just about 100 yards past the parking area for Paradise Falls, on RT 281, is Wolf Creek Lake.
-Take Wolf Lake Cemetery road on the left until you see red painted trees on the left.
+WOLF CREEK LAKE [WOLF]: Continue on RT 281 about 12 miles to Wolf Creek Baptist Church on the right.
+A short way past the church, on RT 281, is Wolf Creek Lake.
+Take Wolf Lake Cemetery road on the left (this may be an error - it may really be Jess Owens Rd. on the left - pls tell us if you find out) until you see red painted trees on the left.
 Get out and look over the edge.
 There's a path leading down to a beach section, can be regarded as clothing optional.
-LAT, LON [N83/W84] lat=35.22733, lon=-82.99833(source: DeLorme) (accuracy: general area) LINK TO GOOGLE MAP.
+LAT, LON : lat=35.22733, lon=-82.99833(source: DeLorme) (accuracy: general area) LINK TO GOOGLE MAP.
 Pretty confident.
 Not verified.
 Updated 6/23/2003.

 CONFIDENCE Pretty confident